benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## DNSSEC

-Due to their top-level domain, some domains do not have DNSSEC available to them, even if they would like to deploy it.
+Due to their top-level domain, some domains do not have {{?DNSSEC=RFC9364}}
+available to them, even if they would like to deploy it.

 Even where the top-level domain supports it, DNSSEC is currently deployed in only 1% of domains, with adoption rates falling instead of rising, due to the